ianvd/gage-guesser/README.md

 **Expected Outcomes**

 We anticipate discharge to be particularly correlated with climatic factors such as precipitation and temperature.
-Additionally, we expect that regions with glacial influence on discharge will be heightened later in the season during warmer, drier months as main snow melt has already occurred.
+Additionally, we expect that glacial influence on discharge will be heightened during warmer, drier months as main snow melt has already occurred.

 ![Mt Rainier](doc/MtRainier.jpeg)